 If you suspect that you have low engine coolant, stop the car and check underneath the hood.
 In cases of leaking pipes, you will notice water droplets underneath pipes.
-If the leaks are not severe, you can put a stop leak to your radiator.
+If the leaks are not severe, you can put a stop leak on your radiator.
 This handles minor leaks and is not a permanent solution.
 You should later take your car for a checkup or purchase new radiator hosepipes.
 Anti-freeze leakages are characterized by green or orange water droplets.

 Heater not working

 The car’s heater uses the same coolant that runs through the engine.
-Valves are used to control the car’s coolant inflow hence regulating the temperature.
+Valves are used to control the car’s coolant inflow; hence, regulating the temperature.
 If your heater is not working as expected, then you could be suffering from low engine coolant.

 The sweet smell of anti-freeze

-The anti-freeze is a compound that is included with the coolant to prevent the water in the radiator from solidifying during cold seasons.
+Anti-freeze is a compound that is included with the coolant to prevent the water in the radiator from solidifying during cold seasons.
 One distinguishing characteristic of the anti-freeze is that is has a sweet smell.
 If you notice that your engine is producing a sweet smell, then the cooling system is leaking.

 The engine cooling system enables the engine to operate at optimal levels.
-When you are experiencing low engine coolant the fuel will burn faster and your consumption increases.
+When you are experiencing low engine coolant, the fuel will burn faster and your consumption increases.
 If temperatures are too low, then the fuel does not vaporize effectively, and you may have problems accelerating.

 Whenever the engine gets too hot, the coolant is vaporized and passes through a small tube.
 The overflow reservoir has markings that determine when the coolant has expanded and needs to be expelled.
-If you suspect that you are running at low engine coolant check whether the overflow reservoir is above or below the set minimum and maximum points.
+If you suspect that you are running at low engine coolant, check whether the overflow reservoir is above or below the set minimum and maximum points.

 Wait until the engine cools down and pour some cold water on the cap before opening it.
 Radiator caps are affordable, and you can replace them before your next service appointment.